Application Instructions- Undergraduate

 NOTE: all students have to arrive on campus one week prior to the starting date of the term

-* All first time freshman students (coming directly from high school) can start in Fall 1 and Spring 1 only - due to the required First Year courses and the sequencing of the majority of our semester courses.
+* All first time freshman students (coming directly from high school) are encouraged to start in Fall 1 and Spring 1 - due to the required First Year courses and the sequencing of the majority of our semester courses.
+However, if classes are available, freshman students are furthermore welcome to start with our Fall 2 and Spring 2 starting dates.
+First time freshman students are unfortunately not able to start with the Summer term.
 A Freshman is a student who enrolls at Webster directly from high school, or transfers in from another accredited university with less than one year of courses (less than 30 credits).
-Under certain conditions a Freshman student might also be able to start in the Spring 2 term.

 Transfer students may enroll in any of our 5 starting terms depending on course availability.
 A transfer student is a student who is transferring from another accredited college or university and has accumulated over 30 credit hours as transfer credits.
 Please make sure that your university is accredited by the local Ministry of Education or has an official regional US accreditation, otherwise we will not be able to transfer any courses you have completed into the Webster degree program.